google/WebFundamentals/src/content/en/updates/2018/07/watch-video-using-picture-in-picture.md

 videoElement.requestPictureInPicture())` won’t work in a button click event listener.

-In this example, we call `requestPictureInPicture()` on the &lt;video> element to enter Picture-in-Picture when the user clicks the &lt;button> element.
+In this example, we call `requestPictureInPicture()` on the video element to enter Picture-in-Picture when the user clicks the button element.
 This method returns a [promise].
 It is your responsibility to handle what happens if user clicks the button twice.